IBM-Bluemix-Docs/sap-netweaver/sap-faqs.md

 ## Can I download the SAP distribution software directly from {{site.data.keyword.cloud_notm}}?
 {: faq}

-Currently, we are not offering a direct link with the [SAP Service Marketplace](https://websmp201.sap-ag.de){: external}.
-Therefore, you should download the distribution DVDs just like you do today for an on-premise deployment.
+Currently, we don't have a direct link for SAP software downloads.
+You download the distribution DVDs just like you do today for an on-premise deployment.